datacommonsorg/import/docs/counters.md

 ### Sanity_NonDoubleObsValue

-**Description:** Found an Observation value inthat was not a number.
+Found an Observation value inthat was not a number.

 ### Sanity_ObsMissingValueProp

-**Description:** Observation node is missing the required `value` property
+Observation node is missing the required `value` property

 ### Sanity_EmptyProperty

-**Description:** An empty property (property with no text) was found
+An empty property (property with no text) was found

 ### Sanity_NotInitLowerPropName

-**Description:** Found property name that does not start with a lower-case
+Found property name that does not start with a lower-case

 ### Sanity_MultipleDcidValues

-**Description:** Found dcid with more than one value
+Found dcid with more than one value

 ### Sanity_DcidTableEntity

-**Description:** Value of DCID property was an 'E:' reference in TMCF, which is invalid
+Value of DCID property was an 'E:' reference in TMCF, which is invalid

 ### Sanity_VeryLongDcid

-**Description:** Found a DCID that was too long
+Found a DCID that was too long

 ### Sanity_NonAsciiValueInNonText

-**Description:** Found non-ASCII characters in a value which was not a text (a text value is a value surrounded by quotes)
+Found non-ASCII characters in a value which was not a text (a text value is a value surrounded by quotes)

 ### Sanity_RefPropHasNonRefValue

-**Description:** Found text/numeric value in a property where the value is expected to be a reference
+Found text/numeric value in a property where the value is expected to be a reference

 ### Sanity_InvalidChars_

-**Description:** DCID included invalid characters.
+DCID included invalid characters.

 **Suffix Description:** The property whose value included invalid chars

 ### Sanity_UnexpectedPropIn

-**Description:** A property was found that was not expected for the type of the Node
+A property was found that was not expected for the type of the Node

 **Suffix Description:** The type of the node

 ### Sanity_EmptySchemaValue

-**Description:** Found empty value for a property
+Found empty value for a property

 ### Sanity_NonAsciiValueInSchema

-**Description:** Schema node has property values with non-ascii characters
+Schema node has property values with non-ascii characters

 ### Sanity_DcidNameMismatchInSchema

-**Description:** The name and the DCID of Schema nodes must match, but this node did not satisfy this requirement
+The name and the DCID of Schema nodes must match, but this node did not satisfy this requirement

 ### Sanity_MissingOrEmpty_

-**Description:** Found a missing or empty property value
+Found a missing or empty property value

 **Suffix Description:** The missing property that was required.

 ### Sanity_MultipleVals_

-**Description:** Found multiple values for single-value property
+Found multiple values for single-value property

 **Suffix Description:** The property with the multiple values

 ### Sanity_NotInitUpper_

-**Description:** Found a class reference that does not start with an upper-case
+Found a class reference that does not start with an upper-case

 **Suffix Description:** The property, and optionally, the type of the node separated with an underscore (`_`) from the property.

 ### Sanity_NotInitLower_

-**Description:** Found a property reference that does not start with a lower-case
+Found a property reference that does not start with a lower-case

 **Suffix Description:** The property, and optionally, the type of the node separated with an underscore (`_`) from the property.